AliBigdeli/Ultimate-Django3.2-Template/README.md

 MIT.

 # Todo
-- [ ] fix production composefile
+- [x] fix production composefile
+- [x] connect repo to travis ci
+- [ ] add CBV hints in views and urls
 - [ ] add RestApi hints and configurations
-- [x] connect repo to travis ci
+- [ ] add development usage doc
-- [ ] add CBV hints in views and ulrs
+- [ ] add production usage doc

 # Bugs
 Feel free to let me know if something needs to be fixed. or even any features seems to be needed in this repo.